marktext/marktext/CONTRIBUTING.md

 # MarkText Contributing Guide

 We are really excited that you are interested in contributing to MarkText :tada:.
-Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.
+Before submitting your contribution, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](.github/CODE_OF_CONDUCT.md)
 - [Philosophy](#philosophy)